Home Care Websites: 10+ Design Examples (2026)

 276-article resource center plus PBS partnership

-276 articles across 9 categories.
-A PBS documentary partnership.
-Comfort Keepers has invested more in content marketing than any other site we reviewed (ComForCare’s 285+ posts edge them on raw volume, but Comfort Keepers’ content is more structured).
+Comfort Keepers has 276 articles across 9 categories and a PBS documentary partnership.
+They’ve invested more in content marketing than any other site we reviewed (ComForCare’s 285+ posts edge them on raw volume, but Comfort Keepers’ content is more structured).

 Their Info Center organizes articles into topical categories (caregiving, senior health, family support), making it a genuine research resource rather than a reverse-chronological blog feed.
-The trust badge density is impressive: Great Place to Work, Newsweek, Entrepreneur Magazine, Franchise Research Institute, plus the PBS affiliation.
-The ZIP code finder is the primary conversion tool, sitting prominently on the homepage alongside their “Elevating the Human Spirit” tagline and Interactive Caregiving philosophy.
+The trust badge density is impressive: Great Place to Work, Newsweek, and others, plus the PBS affiliation.
+The ZIP code finder sits front and center on the homepage.

 The tradeoff is local personality.
 Franchise location pages feel template-driven with no local staff photos, no local stories.
 A visitor in Denver sees essentially the same page as a visitor in Tampa.